UniversalDependencies/docs/_ctn/feat/Case.md

 ### <a name="Erg">`Erg`</a>: ergative

-The ergative case marks subject of transitive verb (agent).
+The ergative case marks the agent of transitive verbs.

 #### Examples